-6. Approval for the matter relating to entering into related party transactions with Kartikay Exploration and Mining Services Private Limited and to consider and if thought fit, to pass, with or without modification(s), the following resolution as an Ordinary Resolution:
+4. Approval for the matter relating to entering into related party transactions with TRN Energy Private Limited and to consider and if thought fit, to pass, with or without modification(s), the following resolution as an Ordinary Resolution:

-"RESOLVED THAT pursuant to provisions of Regulation 23 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements), Regulations, 2015 as amended (herein referred to as "the Listing Regulations") and pursuant to the provisions of Section 188 of the Companies Act, 2013 ("the Act"):, if and to the extent applicable and other applicable provisions of the Act read with Rule 15 of the Companies (Meetings of Board and its Powers) Rules, 2014, (including any statutory modification(s) or re-enactment(s)), the consent of the members / shareholders of the Company be and is hereby accorded to the Board of Directors (herein referred to as "the Board" which term shall include any Committee thereof) for approving or ratifying the material related party transaction entered or to be entered by the Company with Kartikay Exploration and Mining Services Private Limited (KEMSPL), a related party as defined in Section 2(76) of the Companies Act, 2013 with regard to inter-corporate loans and advances of Rs.19.00 Crores (Rupees Nineteen Cores only) (including alongwith interest due thereon) given to KEMSPL from time to time during the last couples of years on such other terms and conditions as the Board may decide from time to time and briefly mentioned in the explanatory statement to this resolution.
+"RESOLVED THAT pursuant to provisions of Regulation 23 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements), Regulations, 2015 as amended from time to time (herein referred to as "the Listing Regulations") and pursuant to the provisions of Section 188 of the Companies Act, 2013 ("the Act"):, if and to the extent applicable and other applicable provisions of the Act read with Rule 15 of the Companies (Meetings of Board and its Powers) Rules, 2014, (including any statutory modification(s) or re-enactment(s)), the consent of the members / shareholders of the Company be and is hereby accorded to the Board of Directors (herein referred to as "the Board" which term shall include any Committee thereof) for approval of the material related party transaction entered or to be entered by the Company with TRN Energy Private Limited (TRN), a related party as defined in Section 2(76) of the Act with regard to receive back an inter-corporate loans and advances (including interest) amounting to Rs.84.08.Crores (Rupees Eighty Four Crore Eight Lakh only) outstanding to TRN as on 31st March, 2021 alongwith interest due thereon till date of repayment, in one or more trenches, on the terms and conditions as stipulated in ICD Agreement dated 27.09.2017 as amended by the Board from time to time and on such terms are briefly mentioned in the explanatory statement to this resolution.